The Cost of Course Development

 Quality through systematic design

 When you separate routine tasks from actual teaching work, you maintain high quality and save a significant amount of time.
 Most of the hours in traditional course development are spent on tasks such as checking alignment, ensuring everything matches, tracking references, and updating materials.
 Important?
 Yes.
-Is it what instructors prefer to do with their limited time?
+What do instructors love to do with their limited time?
 Not so much.

 Curriculus automates these mechanical verifications while preserving space for pedagogical expertise.
 The system handles: